Hydroponics And pH

 A basic understanding of pH is essential for successful hydroponic gardening. pH is a measurement of the acidity or alkalinity of a solution.
 On a scale of 1 - 14, neutrality is represented as 7.
 The ideal pH for almost all hydroponic applications is 6. pH for Rockwool cultivation should be slightly lower, ideally about 5.8.
 Plants growing in soil have widely differing preferences for pH.
 This is not the case in hydroponics and all plants in hydroponic systems will function best at a nutrient pH of 6

-This is best done with a meter but there are various kits using liquid and papers available.
-Kits are adequate for applications such as pot culture where the nutrient is supplied to the plant once and is set up before being replenished.
+This is best done with a meter but there are various kits using liquid and papers available. pH Test Kits are adequate for applications such as pot culture where the nutrient is supplied to the plant once and is set up before being replenished.
 Growers using re-circulating systems such as NFT or Ebb and Flow will certainly need a meter to monitor their solution accurately.
 Meters will require regular calibration and instructions for this are supplied with them.

 pH In Passive Hydroponics